Skip to main content

 License and citation

-This project was created by Miguel Crespo and expanded by Diego Royo and Jorge Garcia-Pueyo.
+This project was started by Diego Royo, Miguel Crespo and Jorge Garcia-Pueyo.
+See below for the full list of mitransient contributors.
 Also see the original Mitsuba 3 license and contributors.

 If you use our code in your project, please consider citing us using the following: